MJ Melendez Player Props: Royals vs. White Sox

-On Wednesday, MJ Melendez (batting .289 in his past 10 games) and the Kansas City Royals face the Chicago White Sox, whose starting pitcher will be Lance Lynn.
-First pitch is at 7:40 PM ET.
+The Kansas City Royals, including MJ Melendez and his .568 slugging percentage in past 10 games, including five extra-base hits but no homers), battle starter Mike Clevinger and the Chicago White Sox at Kauffman Stadium, Thursday at 2:10 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the White Sox.
+He had a one-hit performance in his previous game (1-for-4) against the White Sox.

 MJ Melendez Game Info & Props vs. the White Sox